project management · Dec 18, 2024

 What Are 9 Common Examples of Bad Teamwork?

-1. Miscommunication
+1. How Does Miscommunication Erode Teamwork?

 In a similar vein, an unclear project or business goal gives rise to poor teamwork.
 Team members are clueless as to what they are pursuing, let alone what to do and how to work with others to achieve a common goal.

 Ground rules or basic code of conduct provide some standard for teams to follow when they try to work together.
-As interacting with others who have their own ideas and thoughts can often lead to conflicts, ground rules serve to bridge people’s understanding and diffuse minor disagreements.
+As interacting with others who have their own ideas and thoughts can often lead to conflicts, ground rules serve to bridge people’s understanding and defuse minor disagreements.
 When in doubt, follow the rules.

 On the other hand, basic guidelines also help team members to have a better understanding of each other’s responsibilities, allowing them to have more realistic expectations of their peers.
 They lower the chances of over-promise and under-delivery.
 When ground rules are missing, confusion and disputes ensue.